deKoder-ai/011-todo-list/README.md

  - Save projects and todo lists to local machine - ✔
  - Refactor undo to separate module and fix bug that crashes when undo is clicked beyond last undo - ✔

+ - Add ability to edit project name and date from main content section
+ - Try saving HTML to local storage to fix bug below
  - Fix edit todo bug - always selects the first row instead of the clicked one.
 This used to work >:/ I think this is related to the way the todo lists are populated on project initialisation
  - Fix edit bug where edit mode is locked on if the user clicks another project or page
  - Function to delete todo list items - backup local storage before deletion to allow undo
- - ctrl click to delete todo item?
+ - ctrl click to delete todo item or add individual buttons
  - Refactor case 'notes': in todoEdits.js
  - Color changes with priority
  - Show days remaining till task or project due